pascaleandrei/InfoLoc/index.md

 Personal data is used for the following purposes:

 -for location, if the user has accepted permission for the location to be accessed, in order to see the location on the map.
-Also, a distance to the page of a location is displayed.
+Also, on the page of a location, the distance to it is showed.

 -to improve the app